Broke Hall on the Orwell : Captain Philip Broke

 Captain Sir Philip Broke – © National Maritime Museum, Greenwich, London

-One of Broke’s sons was George, who also became an Admiral: his other sailor son, Philip, was at one point commander of HMS Erebus in the Mediterranean and appears to inherited his father’s passion for gunnery although was not able to prove himself in action3Erebus: The Story of a Ship: Palin, Michael .
+One of Broke’s sons was George, who also became an Admiral: his other sailor son, Philip, was at one point commander of HMS Erebus in the Mediterranean and appears to inherited his father’s passion for gunnery although was unable to prove himself in action6Erebus: The Story of a Ship: Palin, Michael, needs cross-checking see Philip Broke (1804-1855) .

 Footnotes